TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 ### Changes
 * Added a notification regarding restriction for netting accoutns.
 * Fixed incorrect representation of volume on instruments with small steps (like BTCUSD).
+* Remain fee API digits count has been adjusted.

 ## Version 2025.8.14.555 (15 August, 2025)
 ### Changes